ijijscango/ijijscango.github.io/README.md

 It is going to offer you the most advanced and the best printing service.
 These printers are very efficient in performing their job.
 The first thing that is required to do is when you purchase a new printer or want to set up the printer again, then you need to download the printer drivers from the ij.start.cànon setup.

- The  ij.start.cànon setup is the best solution for various functions.
+ The  <a href="https://ijijscango.github.io/">ij.start.cànon</a> setup is the best solution for various functions.
 This is very simple to learn.
 Let us have a look at the steps below.</p>